 Credit card applications could trigger additional hard inquiries.
 And multiple hard inquiries in a short period of time could negatively impact your credit.

 And remember, checking to see if you’re pre-approved for a credit card can give you a better idea about what cards you might qualify for before you apply without hurting your credit score.

+Whether it’s the right time to get a credit card is ultimately up to you.
 Everyone’s financial situation is different.
 And what’s right for you might not be right for someone else.
 The best thing is to do your research, think about the big picture of your financial health and talk to an expert about what decision is right for you.